gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 To support type checking, server-specific versions of custom field serializers must be provided.
-The custom serializer class must be in a server package with the same qualified name as the client serializer, with &quot;client&quot;
+The custom serializer class must be in a server package with the same qualified name as the client serializer, with "client" replaced by "server".
-replaced by &quot;server&quot;.
 The actual serializer class for `Foo` must be named `Foo_ServerCustomFieldSerializer`.
 As an example, the client serializer for the method `test.com.google.gwt.user.client.rpc.TypeCheckedGenericClass` is